 Want To Know How To Effectively Spread the Word?

-Do you want to make the world a kinder place by helping stop terrified animals being put through horrific cruelty?
+Would you like to make the world a kinder place by helping stop terrified animals being put through horrific cruelty?
 By helping to change the habits of consumers by raising awareness, you can do that.